iLinkConfluent/Conflyent-Airlines-Gen-AI/Terraform_Readme.md

 By using terraform we are going to perform the following:

-* Creation of Azure resources - Resource Group, ADLS blob, Function App, Container Registry, Container App, Azure OpenAI and Web App.
+* Creation of Azure resources - Resource Group, ADLS blob, Function Apps, Container Registry, Container App and Web App.
 * Creation of Confluent components - Enviroment, Cluster, Topics, Flink and Sink connector.
-* Creation of DataGen
+* Creation of DataGenration.
-* Building Docker images - Frontend and Backend.
+* Building Docker images for Frontend and Backend.
 * Deploying Docker images to Container App(backend) and Web App(frontend).

 ## Prerequisites